Italy Pet Import Requirements

 Pet owners should identify the classification of their country of origin before reviewing import regulations for Italy.

-• All pets must enter Italy with or within five days of their owner*.
+• All pets must enter Italy with their owner*.
 Proof of travel will be required AND

 • The transport applies to no more than five pets** unless proof of participation in a competition or show is available, and pets are over six months of age AND